Better-Planet-Laboratory/global-agland-2015/land_cover/README.md

 ![predict_input](../docs/source/_static/img/land_cover/predict_input_figure.jpg)

 Our model is trained on census samples but uses 20 x 20 block matrices as inputs for deployment.
-A histogram operator on a 20 x 20 kernel is implemented in [generate_land_cover_counts.py](https://github.com/KaiTaiTong/global-agland-2015/blob/f3fcbb7ffe302655f0d8b64a96153f00c96d843a/land_cover/generate_land_cover_counts.py), with stride 20 to convolve over MCD12Q1 product, outputing a deploy-ready pkl file.
+A histogram operator on a 20 x 20 kernel is implemented in [generate_land_cover_counts.py](https://github.com/KaiTaiTong/global-agland-2015/blob/cb3e591008ccdfae4c79156d5effd799b89ae509/land_cover/generate_land_cover_counts.py#L139), with stride 20 to convolve over MCD12Q1 product, outputing a deploy-ready pkl file.
+Note that the script needs to be run on a Nvidia GPU using CUDA, which is ~350 times faster than CPU implementation.

 To run locally, do:
 ```